Global eye health: Findings From the Lancet Global Health Commission

 March 10, 2021

 For millions of people living in low and middle income countries around the world, a lack of access to adequate, affordable or effective eye health care is one of the biggest barriers to full civic participation.

-Sadly, these numbers are only expected to increase over coming decades unless action to prioritise eye health is taken now.
+Sadly, these numbers are only expected to increase over coming decades unless immediate action is taken to prioritise eye health.